Bed material load

-Three components that are included in the load of a river system are the following: dissolved load, wash load and bed material load.
+Bed material load is one of the three components included in the load of a river system the other two being: dissolved load and wash load.
 The bed material load is the portion of the sediment that is transported by a stream that contains material derived from the bed.
 Bed material load typically consists of all of the bed load, and the proportion of the suspended load that is represented in the bed sediments.
 It generally consists of grains coarser than 0.062 mm with the principal source being the channel bed.
 Its importance lies in that its composition is that of the bed, and the material in transport can therefore be actively interchanged with the bed.
 For this reason, bed material load exerts a control on river channel morphology.
 Bed load and wash load (the sediment that rides high in the flow and does not extract non-negligible momentum from it) together constitute the total load of sediment in a stream.
 The order in which the three components of load have been considered – dissolved, wash, bed material – can be thought of as progression: of increasingly slower transport velocities, so that the load peak lags further and further behind the flow peak during any event.